KuWert

 Short description

-WP 6 covered work on internal and external communication (project meetings, workshops, communication between national and international partners including maintaining contacts with interested shipping companies/owners, public relations work etc.) and project management (administrative and content reporting, work and progress control and coordination etc.).
+Within the framework of WP 6, work was carried out on internal and external communication (project meetings, workshops, communication between national and international partners including maintaining contacts with interested shipping companies/shipowners, public relations, etc.) and project management (administrative and content-related reporting, work and progress control and coordination, etc.).

 ( top of page )( zum Seitenanfang )